-The Regional Board states that "new" information is the basis for the allowance to backslide: the "new information being a mixing zone analysis.
+The Regional Board states that "new" information is the basis for the allowance to backslide; the "new information being a mixing zone analysis.
 However, confirming the Regional Board's lack of knowledge of the impacts and quality of the discharge, each constituent for which mixing is being granted contains the following statement: "There is currently insufficient effluent data to determine if the Facility can meet more stringent performance-based effluent limitations for ammonia.
-In future permit renewals; the effluent limitations may be reduced (i.e. made more stringent) based on Facility performance.
+In future permit renewals, the effluent limitations may be reduced (i.e. made more stringent) based on Facility performance.
 This will ensure that an over allocation of the assimilative capacity is not allowed and ensures compliance with state and federal antidegradation requirements."
 The Regional Board cannot reliably calculate a mixing zone without the knowledge of the capabilities of the wastewater treatment system.
 The Regional Board cannot state that a mixing zone is as small as is practicable without the knowledge of the capabilities of the wastewater treatment system.
-The Regional Board cannot state that a mixing zone is as small as is practicable without the knowledge of the capabilities of the wastewater treatment system.
 The Regional Board also fails to discuss the requirements of the SIP and Federal Regulation that both require immediate compliance with CTR based effluent Limitations for "new" wastewater dischargers.
-The proposed amendment to relax Effluent Limitations for a new discharge two years following adoption of the NPDES permit can only mean that the Discharger has not complied as is required by the SIP and the CTR.
-The proposed Permit amendment would relax Effluent Limitations for Ammonia, Bis(2-chloroethyl)ether, Dichlorobromomethane, copper, Lead and Zinc, all of which are CTR constituents except for ammonia.
+The Order to relax Effluent Limitations for a new discharge two years following adoption of the NPDES permit can only mean that the Discharger has not complied as is required by the SIP and the CTR.
+The Order amendment would relax Effluent Limitations for Ammonia, Bis(2-chloroethyl)ether, Dichlorobromomethane, copper, Lead and Zinc, all of which are CTR constituents except for ammonia.
 The Regional Board's proposal to reopen and relax CTR based Effluent Limitations clearing violates the requirements of both the SIP and the CTR that a "new" Discharger be fully compliant upon initiation of discharge.

-4. The proposed Permit contains an inadequate Antidegradation analysis that does not comply with the requirements of Section 101(a) of the Clean Water Act, Federal Regulations 40 CFR § 131.12, the State Board's Antidegradation Policy (Resolution 68-16) and California Water Code (CWC) Sections 13146 and 13247.
+D. The Order contains an inadequate Antidegradation analysis that does not comply with the requirements of Section 101(a) of the Clean Water Act, Federal

+Regulations 40 CFR § 131.12, the State Board's Antidegradation Policy (Resolution 68-16) and California Water Code (CWC) Sections 13146 and 13247.